kbhunter5/IntroToProg-Python-Mod07/docs/index.md

 # Assignment 7 - Pickling and Structured Error

 ## Introduction
 Pickling is creating a list or dictionary and saving it to a file.
 A file can be "unpickled" for data retrieval.
 Unpickling can be dangerous because there could contain viruses or malware inside the data set.
-This is why it is important to only unpickle data you have generated or recieved from a trusted source.
+This is why it is important to only unpickle data you have generated or received from a trusted source.
+This is because dat files are used for pickling and the files are obscure, which means they are NOT secured.

+Error and Exception handling are coded in error messages that help the user identify how to solve that issue if it happens.
+There are 3 types of errors compile time (Syntax), logical, and run time.
+Compile errors also known as syntax could include an incorrect spelling or missing character.
+Logical errors are created when an output is incorrect or impossible, for example 1+1 =3.
+Since 3 is does not equal 1+1 a logical error is created.
+Run time error occur during the run time of the script by something the user did.
+These can occur when the user divides by 0.
+Exceptions can be coded into scripts to display a message or loop into an if statement if an error occurs.

 ```
 #------------------------------------------------- #